-Dominic Rowan's London theatre credits include Thea Sharrock revival of Molière's comedy The Misanthrope which he starred in alongside Keira Knightley, Damian Lewis and Tara Fitzgerald at the Harold Pinter Theatre in 2009 and Thea Sharrock's revival of John Mortimer's autobiographical play A Voyage Round My Father in which he played the role of the son opposite Derek Jacobi as the father at the Donmar Warehouse and the transfer to the Wyndham's Theatre in 2006.
-Simon Stephens' theatre credits include adapting for the stage Mark Haddon's novel The Curious Incident Of The Dog In The Night-Time at the National Theatre in 2012 and transfer to Apollo Theatre in 2013.
+Dominic Rowan's London theatre credits include Thea Sharrock revival of Molière's comedy The Misanthrope which he starred in alongside Keira Knightley, Damian Lewis and Tara Fitzgerald at the Harold Pinter Theatre in 2009, Thea Sharrock's revival of John Mortimer's autobiographical play A Voyage Round My Father in which he played the role of the son opposite Derek Jacobi as the father at the Donmar Warehouse and the transfer to the Wyndham's Theatre in 2006; and the role of 'Captain Peter Niles' in Howard Davies's revival of Eugene O'Neill's Mourning Becomes Electra at the National Theatre's Lyttelton Theatre in 2003.

-A Doll's House in London at the Duke of York's Theatre previewed from 8 August 2013, opened on 14 August 2014 and closed on 26 October 2013.
+A Doll's House in London at the Duke of York's Theatre previewed from 8 August 2013, opened on 14 August 2013 and closed on 26 October 2013.